 - Preheat your oven to 350°F (175°C).
 Lightly grease an 8×8-inch (20×20 cm) square baking dish.
 If making individual portions, grease muffin tins or ramekins.

-- In a blender or food processor, combine the cottage cheese, eggs, sweetener, vanilla extract, and cornstarch.
+- In a blender or food processor, combine the cottage cheese (drain the liquids), eggs, sweetener, vanilla extract, and cornstarch.
 Blend until completely smooth and creamy.

 - Gently stir in 1 cup of berries and the lemon zest, if using.
 Reserve the remaining ½ cup of berries for topping.